RESQ-Chain/resq-masternode-setup/README.md

 **NOTE:** This newer version of the script does not ask for IP address or masternode genkey anymore.
 Instead the __script will detect VPS IP Address and generate Masternode Private Key (genkey) automatically__.
 It will also create a 2GB swap file.

 If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your Masternode.
-Ubuntu 17.10 and other Linux distros ate not currently supported.
+Ubuntu 17.10 and other Linux distros are not currently supported in this installer

 Steps: